 The District requires reserves for operations and capital needs.
 Reserves provide financing safeguards and are available for extraordinary expenses and to fund cash flow.
 The Board adopted a reserve policy in 2009 with a target of \$7 million.
-The current balance is \$5,245,514.
-Staff will analyze the required reserves periodically.
+The balance as of December 31, 2015 is \$5,507,783.
+Staff will periodically analyze the required reserves.